1.0 Policy Purpose

 Conflicts of interest in Research involving human subjects require enhanced considerations beyond preserving the integrity of the Research, to include risks to the rights and welfare of participants.

 To protect research participants and preserve the integrity of the research study and data, the University has a presumptive prohibition against participation in human subject research by an Investigator in the following situations:

-- The human subject research involves the evaluation of a product or intellectual property from an Outside Entity in which the Investigator has a Significant Financial Interest.
+- The human subject research involves a product or intellectual property from an Outside Entity in which the Investigator has a Significant Financial Interest; and

 - The human subject research is funded by an Outside Entity for which the Investigator serves in a Fiduciary Role (e.g., Board of Directors, Chief Executive Officer).